International Business Program

-The University of New Brunswick Saint John's International Business program helps students make the leap from textbook case studies to first-hand, international business management experience in India , China, France or North America.
+The University of New Brunswick Saint John's International Business Program helps students make the leap from textbook case studies to first-hand, international business management experience with a required study abroad in China, or France.

 International Business graduates not only acquire an appreciation of the challenges and opportunities facing global enterprises; along the way, they build an invaluable network of colleagues and contacts spread out across the world.